© prairiesongs.com

 I don’t censor, but I will say this: In my opinion, angst is easy.
 There is so much angst out in the

 world and so much of it is justified, but— Sing me something beautiful.
-I’m not talking about fluffy
+I’m not talking about

-your breath.
+catch your breath.
 Beauty is a lot harder to pull off—and a lot more enduring.

 So do you think being a woman has had an impact on your career or craft?